kiko-bot/Surestart_Spring_2023_VAIL/README.md

 The modules are as follows:

-Day 1: We start the program off with an introduction to machine learning algorithms, and how a state of the art library makes it easy and fun to run on-the-shelf machine learning models for Linear Regression, Decision Trees and Random Forest.
+*Day 1*: We start the program off with an introduction to machine learning algorithms, and how a state of the art library makes it easy and fun to run on-the-shelf machine learning models for Linear Regression, Decision Trees and Random Forest.

 Day 2: Once we have looked at simpler machine learning models, we come to slightly more powerful AI tools such as Deep Learning models and Tensorflow which is a library in python which helps build deep neural networks as easily as stacking blocks of neural layers.